marianamioto/resume/index.md

 * Period: February/2015 - December/2016
 * Position: Researcher and developer
 * Technologies: Python, Matlab and R languages
-* Project: Development of algorithms to perform images processing for aid diagnostic tools that make computational quantitative analysis to identify radiological patterns of interstitial lung diseases in HRTC thorax images.
-The first results, was presented at the Brazilian Congress of Biomedical Engineering in October 2016.
+* Project: Development of algorithms to perform images processing of aid diagnostic tools.
+Computational quantitative analysis to identify radiological patterns of interstitial lung diseases in HRTC thorax images.
+The first results was presented at the Brazilian Congress of Biomedical Engineering in October 2016.

 ### CIRP - Centro de Informática de Ribeirão Preto - USP